 No matter what you do, no matter what you eat, the scale just doesn’t want to budge.
 You feel like you’re doing all the right things, but for some reason, you’re just not losing the weight fast enough, or even at all.
 Years of poor nutritional habits and inconsistent eating patterns create metabolic lethargy, burning just enough calories to keep your body operational.
 The first step in any weight loss plan or diet is cutting calories, which oftentimes creates added stress and inevitably more weight gain.
-It’s time to hit the reset button.
+It’s time to hit the metabolism reset button.

-How To Reset Your Metabolism
+How To Restart And Reset Your Metabolism

-To break free of this vicious cycle and reset your metabolism, it’s important to confront what type of food your diet consists of and identifying your eating habits.
+To break free of this vicious cycle and reset your metabolism, it’s important to confront what type of food your diet consists of and identify your eating habits.
 More often than not, your metabolic dysfunction is a product of not eating enough calories throughout the day.

 I had a client, that was an emergency room nurse.
 She worked four, twelve-hour shifts a week.
-Her normal diet routine consisted of two eggs with half an avocado for breakfast, a high protein dinner consisting of either steak or chicken with vegetables, and sweet potatoes, and a dessert.
+Her normal diet routine consisted of two eggs with half an avocado for breakfast, a high-protein dinner consisting of either steak or chicken with vegetables, and sweet potatoes, and a dessert.
 Overall, she was eating less than 1200 calories per day.
 Sounds like a pretty solid diet right?
 Wrong!
-For years, she had been trying to lose weight, but the problem was that diet was so restrictive, that her body literally held onto everything she ate, and stored it as body fat because she wasn’t eating enough calories.
+For years, she had been trying to lose weight, but the problem was that her diet was so restrictive, that her body literally held onto everything she ate, and stored it as body fat because she wasn’t eating enough calories.
 One fad diet after another and eating one meal essentially per day put her metabolism into disarray.